 At Calvary Child Development Center (CCDC), we are committed to providing the highest quality daycare and preschool programs in a nurturing, Christian environment.
 Our programs focus on helping each child develop academically, spiritually, physically, emotionally, and socially by providing unique opportunities for each child to learn, grow, and begin to discover his or her God-given gifts.

 We are a ministry of Calvary Church and share Calvary’s Christ-centered focus as well as its campus and facilities.

 "Whoever receives one such child in my name receives me" — Matthew 18:5

-By nurturing our children and demonstrating the love of Christ, we want to help them develop strong values and character in a happy and secure environment, founded on the truth of God’s Word.
+By nurturing our children and sharing the love of Christ, we want to help them develop strong values and character in a happy and secure environment, founded on the truth of God’s Word, the Bible.

 Our Educational Focus

 A Well-Rounded Experience

 Our hands-on, developmentally appropriate activities target all aspects of early childhood development, while emphasizing the love of Jesus Christ.
 We strive to maintain a balance of child-initiated play with activities that are teacher-directed.